 - i.
 Justification for why the Project is innovative and evidence it has not been tried before; - ii.
-Justification for why the Network Licensee will not fund such a Project under its price control allowance or through its tender revenue stream; and - iii.
 Justification for why the Project can only be undertaken with the support of the NIC, including reference to the specific risks (eg commercial, technical, operational or regulatory) associated with the Project.